Mataranka – The Capital of Never Never

 Since we were only staying there for 4 days, we decided to “get into the zone”.
 We all became very chilled and relaxed, of course, our daughter was constantly nagging us to go to the hot springs.

 The entrance to the hot springs starts with some rocks, then turns into a metal boardwalk.
 The 500 meters walk is short and lovely so that you can easily access the springs.
 After the boardwalk finishes you come to a beautiful, and shady area where you can put your things down.

-Water in the pool is pleasantly warm with its 34 degrees.
+The water in the pool is pleasantly warm at 34 degrees.
 It is crystal clear and has a beautiful light blue tint.
 If you bring children, there is a shallow area where you can stay with the kids.
 It is near a narrow outlet which brings the water into a small creek.

 However, there is a slight drop so just be careful.
-On the opposite side is the deeper end where adults will not be able to stand up as the water gets more then 2 meters deep.
+On the opposite side is the deeper end where adults will not be able to stand up as the water gets more than 2 meters deep.

 The good thing is that the sides of the hot springs pool have little ledges you can sit on and relax.

 Mataranka – other activities

 We decided to visit the Mataranka Never Never Museum.
 Interpretative displays gave us knowledge about the rich history of the Mataranka region including the development of the North Australian Railway, the Overland Telegraph and World War II.

-There is also opportunity to see small Mataranka falls, visit bitter springs for a swim, Elsey cemetery, or even go on the botanic walk.
+There is also an opportunity to see small Mataranka falls, visit bitter springs for a swim, Elsey cemetery, or even go on the botanic walk.